Infamous Murders

-Infamous Murders was a documentary television series shown on The History Channel in the U.S. and the U.K. The U.S. edition was narrated by Don Peoples.
-In the U.K. edition the narrator is uncredited.
+Infamous Murders was a documentary television series shown on The History Channel in the U.S. and the UK.
+The U.S. edition was narrated by Don Peoples.
+In the UK edition, the narrator is uncredited.

 Overview

 The 51 episodes of the series were produced by Nugus/Martin Productions Ltd. in 2001.
-The show was aired on The History Channel in both the U.K. and U.S. In the U.S. the show was included as part of the 154-episode run of History's Mysteries.
-During the hour long show, two episodes of Infamous Murders were presented together.
+The show was aired on The History Channel in both the UK and the U.S. In the U.S., the show was included as part of the 154-episode run of History's Mysteries.
+During the hour-long show, two episodes of Infamous Murders were presented together.

 Each episode was thirty minutes long.
-Three crimes that share a common theme such as motive, means, or victims are given ten minutes of time apiece.
+Three crimes that share a common theme, such as motive, means, or victims, are given ten minutes of time apiece.
 The series concentrated on notorious murders carried out during the 20th century.
-In the beginning of each show a particularly infamous crime would be examined as an example.
-The words “Infamous Murders now examines…” would follow and the other three murders would be presented.
+At the beginning of each episode, a particularly infamous crime would be examined as an example.
+The words "Infamous Murders now examines..." would follow, and the other three murders would be presented.

 The series relied on historical documents for visuals rather than reenactments.
-Dramatic music was used to heighten the narration along with rostrum shots of photographs, and vintage television/film footage.
+Dramatic music was used to heighten the narration along with rostrum shots of photographs and vintage television/film footage.

 Reruns of the show could be seen on The History Channel, the Crime & Investigation Network, Biography Channel, and History International.
 After History International became H2 in 2011, the rights to the series were discontinued.

-A 17 disc DVD version of the series was released in the U.K. as Ultimate Crimes: The World’s Most Infamous Murders by Odeon Entertainment in 2002.
+A 17-disc DVD version of the series was released in the UK as Ultimate Crimes: The World’s Most Infamous Murders by Odeon Entertainment in 2002.
 Each disc contains three episodes.